riki137/amp-client/README.md

 AMPHPv5 for Symfony HttpClient
 ====================

+> This package is deprecated and should be replaced by [efabrica/revolt-curl-client](https://github.com/efabrica-team/revolt-curl-client).

 This is a partial fork of [@nicolas-grekas 's pull request](https://github.com/symfony/symfony/pull/54179) for SymfonyHttpClient that adds support for using AMPHPv3 (AMPHP HTTPClient v5) with PHP >= 8.2 instead of waiting for PHP 8.4.